 Holy Humor Sunday

-The Fellowship of Merry Christians and its newsletter, The Joyful Noiseletter, are celebrating our 25th anniversary in 2010.
-In gratitude for the gift of FMC and JN and the wonderful people who have contributed so much wit and good humor to our publication through the years, we are providing on our web site a bonanza of ideas and materials that churches can use to celebrate Holy Humor Sunday (Bright Sunday) on the Sunday after Easter.
+The Joyful Noiseletter is celebrating our 35th anniversary in 2020.
+In gratitude for the gift of JN and the wonderful people who have contributed so much wit and good humor to our publication through the years, we are providing on our web site a bonanza of ideas and materials that churches can use to celebrate Holy Humor Sunday (Bright Sunday) on the Sunday after Easter.

 In this section, we are reproducing some articles from past issues of The Joyful Noiseletter describing the ingenious ways that churches conducted Holy Humor Sunday services.
 You will find in these articles Easter carols and joyful songs, joyful Scripture readings, clean jokes, practical jokes, suggested decorations and props, congregation responses, and inspiring sermon ideas.

 The copyrighted materials in this guidebook may not be reproduced for sale.
 This is essentially a free guidebook for churches.